 - TIP – your Gatorlink name CANNOT be changed.
 Please select a professionally appropriate email name.
 Many people use their first name initial and their last name.

 Once you have created your Gatorlink account, please contact GraduateStudents@cop.ufl.edu with your email address information.
 We will add you to the graduate student email lists for the College and your specific department.
 You will receive emails from the University and the College through the Gatorlink email ONLY.

 Submit your OFFICIAL Transcripts

-All official transcripts must be on file with UF before you can enroll in the program.
-It is your responsibility to ensure that official transcripts have been submitted to the University of Florida Office of Admissions and reflect the final degree completion for all undergraduate and graduate institutions you listed in your application.
+All official final transcripts must be on file with UF for enrollment in the program.
+It is your responsibility to ensure that official transcripts have been submitted to the University of Florida Office of Admissions and reflect the final degree completion for all undergraduate and graduate institutions listed in your application.
 Failure to submit these documents will cause a hold to be placed on your account to prevent registration and may result in not being permitted to pursue your graduate degree at UF.

 Official transcripts can be sent to in two ways: hard copy paper transcripts sent via mail or electronic transcripts sent from your institution(s) directly to UF, which can save up to two weeks response time.

 Official hardcopy paper transcripts must be sent in a sealed envelope and should be mailed to: